paultopia/murdersky/index.md

 For your top half, if you have a decent jacket and a sweater, you won't need long underwear to keep warm.
 But you will still need it, especially if you're actually moving outdoors.
 The reason is that sufficient clothing to keep you from freezing to death when you stand still will also make you sweat like a warthog on cocaine the moment you move, and then you'll end up with your clothes soaked.
 (Native midwesterners claim that there's some magical formula of clothing that will prevent this.
 They are lying.)
 For example, I have a 25-minute walk from home to the office; there is no clothing that will keep me at a livable temperature for the start of the walk that will not make me feel like I'm in a sauna by the end.
 Hence, you buy a long-sleeved undershirt that advertises "moisture wicking."
 Somehow, by some bizarre science, this sort of thing, which sounds like advertising bullshit, more or less actually works (or at least the "Heattech" ones I buy seem to work.) to keep you semi-dry.
 This is especially important if you're wearing a dress shirt and you don't want to look like a mess at your destination (cough cough lawyers).

-Midwestern Girlfriend adds: "Cuddle duds are good long underwear that can be acquired at Costco."
+Midwestern ex adds: "Cuddle duds are good long underwear that can be acquired at Costco."

 ### Gloves